Morning sickness, which nausea and vomiting affect about two out of every three pregnant women.

-Protection of the fetus from noxious chemicals, especially those which are teratogenic or capable of causing abortion, by stimulating physical expulsion of the foods (such as certain strongly flavored foods, caffeine-containing drinks, and alcohol).
+One hypothesis that has been proposed to explain morning sickness is that the nausea and vomiting can protect the fetus from noxious chemicals, especially those which are teratogenic or capable of causing abortion.
+More specifically, morning sickness can often cause the physical expulsion of certain strongly flavored foods, caffeine-containing drinks, and alcohol.

-This hypothesis is supported by the fact that fetal organs are formed between the 6th and 18th weeks of pregnancy, and this is the time when the fetus is most vulnerable to chemical teratogens.
-Unsurprisingly, this is the period when maximum morning sickness is found to occur.
-Again, women with morning sickness have a lower rate of miscarriage than those without it.
+This hypothesis is supported by the fact that fetal organs are formed between the 6th and 18th weeks of pregnancy; therefore, the fetus is most vulnerable to chemical teratogens during this time period.
+Unsurprisingly, this is also the period when maximum morning sickness is found to occur.
+Again, women with morning sickness have a lower rate of miscarriage as compared to those without it.

-Another curious finding is that morning sickness is more pronounced in women coming from communities which animal foods are a necessary part of daily diet, and the highest aversion in this condition is to meats, eggs, chicken and other poultry, and fish.
+Another curious finding is that morning sickness is more pronounced in women coming from communities in which animal food products are a necessary part of their daily diet.
+In these women, their highest reported food aversions include meats, eggs, chicken and other poultry, as well as fish.

-There were seven societies which had no history of morning sickness, and these were typically those who subsisted on plant-based diets, particularly corn.
-The possible explanation may be that the body resists animal meat which may contain bacteria and parasites capable of causing dangerous infections, especially before the onset of refrigeration.
+There have been seven societies that have not reported a history of morning sickness, most of which primarily consumed plant-based diets, particularly those that included corn.
+The possible explanation may be that the body resists animal meats, which may contain bacteria and parasites that are capable of causing dangerous infections, especially before the onset of refrigeration.
 As pregnancy is an immunosuppressed state, the risk of infection is higher.

-Another non-validated hypothesis is that morning sickness arises from conflicting genetic matter or hormones in the maternal and fetal makeup, or could indicate to other potential partners that the woman is pregnant, reducing the risks of sexual behavior and increasing the chances of her getting help directed at a healthy offspring.
+Another non-validated hypothesis is that morning sickness arises from conflicting genetic matter or hormones in the maternal and fetal makeup.
+The morning sickness could therefore indicate to other potential partners that the woman is pregnant, thus reducing the risks of sexual behavior and increasing the chances of her getting help to ensure the protection of a healthy offspring.

-- Increased placental weight as in multiple gestations or macrosomia
+- Increased placental weight, as can occur in multiple gestations or macrosomia

 - Genetic tendency